History:

 After receiving a very detailed brief from our clients, ShelterSpace developed a modern house design that fitted their budget, the site and their needs.

 On returning to Adelaide with the basic concept in place and a lot of additional information prioritised, the Planning Application drawings were produced in our studio and submitted to council for approval.
-This was received in only a few day (yes days!) we were quickly into producing the working drawings for submission to the certifier and council for Construction Certificate . . . this only took a few weeks after submission.
+This was received in only a few day (yes days!) and we were quickly into producing the working drawings for submission to the certifier and council for Construction Certificate . . . this only took a few weeks after submission.

 It was gratifying to see how well the local authorities responded , how quickly they reacted to the difficulties people had found themselves in after the devastating bushfires.